NEW ENERGY ECONOMY

 Taborn believes that HBCUs and industry partnerships will promote minorities’ interest in energy and will significantly increase the numbers of students in this industry.

-Career Communications Group’s Minorities in Energy week initiative will include information about energy platforms, covering fossil, nuclear, efficiency and renewable energy systems as it pertains to communities with a special focus on underrepresented groups.
+Career Communications Group’s Minorities in Energy Initiative will include information about energy platforms, covering fossil, nuclear, efficiency and renewable energy systems as it pertains to communities with a special focus on underrepresented groups.
 This will include a continuous dialogue with employers, federal agencies, educators and students.
-The program will be filled with a host of seminars led by noteworthy speakers and will end with the Leaders in the New Energy Economy luncheon.